-As well as modern and traditional horticultural methodology, you will learn the fundamentals of garden design constructions and garden management from our experienced and engaged teachers.
+You’ll learn both modern and traditional horticultural methodology, and the fundamentals of garden design constructions and garden management from our experienced and engaged teachers.

-The Certificate III in Landscape Construction is delivered at state-of-the-art horticulture facilities, where students have the benefit of training on the extensive grounds as well as course excursions.
+Our Certificate III in Landscape Construction is delivered at state-of-the-art horticulture facilities, where you have the benefit of training on the extensive grounds as well as course excursions.

-Students will also participate in the Melbourne International Flower and Garden Show, and many other practical work activities.
+You will also have the opportunity to participate in the Melbourne International Flower and Garden Show and many other practical work activities.